richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

 Each.value = myapp1
 ```

-- You cannot use both count and for_each in the same resource block/ module.*
+- You cannot use both count and for_each in the same resource block/ module.
-- You can reference a resource that is already configured to use a for_each and use these resource instances within an additional resource block referecning the instance using what is termed **for_each chaining**:
+- You can reference a resource that is already configured to use a for_each and use these resource instances within an additional resource block referencing the instance using what is termed **for_each chaining**:

 ```
  for_each = azurerm_network_interface.nic